Nqobi-gene/Nqobi-gene/README.md

-- 👋 Hi, I’m @Nqobi-gene
+- 👋 Hi, I’m Genesis
-- 👀 I’m interested in ... full-stack development and being a cyber security specialist.
+- 👀 I’m interested in full-stack development and being a cyber security specialist.
-- 🌱 I’m currently learning ...html5,css and javascript.
+- 🌱 I’m currently learning html5,css and javascript.
 I am looking forward to develop new skills to become a full-stack developer.
-- 💞️ I’m looking to collaborate on ... any front/back-end projects and web based mobile apps.
+- 💞️ I’m looking to collaborate on any front/back-end projects and web based mobile apps.
 - 📫 How to reach me ...

 <!---